Why is Measuring Social Media Effectiveness Very Important?

 - Large volumes of data: Brand-related data extracted from social media can be very large, making it cumbersome to analyze

 - Lack of tools: A wide variety of tools are available in the market today to provide specific analysis/set of analyses.
 Important granular information might get lost within tool algorithms.
 Also, these tools are very expensive for continuous usage

 - Specialized processes and skills: Drawing insights from data accumulated from social media is a specialization in itself – with highly experienced and skilled resources and planned workflows.
 Setting up such functions within the brand takes a lot of interest and special efforts by the brand

 - Relation to marketing objectives: Brands find it difficult to directly relate social media metrics to marketing objectives.
 The metrics require additional levels of analysis and mapping to propose an effective conclusion

 How to measure the effectiveness?

-- Alignment of social activity with marketing objectives: Direct or indirect relationships need to be built between each social activity and marketing objectives – brand awareness, loyalty, brand affinity etc. The actual outcome of social activity and sentiment that it generates to fulfil each marketing objective needs to be gauged.
+- Alignment of social activity with marketing objectives: Direct or indirect relationships need to be built between each social activity and marketing objectives – brand awareness, loyalty, brand affinity, etc. The actual outcome of social activity and sentiment that it generates to fulfill each marketing objective needs to be gauged.

 - Alignment of social metrics with marketing ROI: All activity on social platforms has metrics attached to it.
-Likes, clicks, comments, shares, tweets, re-tweets etc. are very useful in knowing if the social activity is successful or not.
-These metrics needs to be aligned with the actual marketing ROI – short term and long term.
-Co-relation of this data is a very useful in measuring the effectiveness, especially for social campaigns
+Likes, clicks, comments, shares, tweets, re-tweets, etc. are very useful in knowing if the social activity is successful or not.
+These metrics need to be aligned with the actual marketing ROI – short-term and long-term.
+Co-relation of this data is very useful in measuring the effectiveness, especially for social campaigns

 - Touch-rate and customer satisfaction: Customer is king and each satisfied customer is an immediate return on investment and a prospect for new opportunities.